On the asymptotic normality of persistent Betti numbers: Abstract

 \section{Abstract}

 Persistent Betti numbers are a major tool in persistent homology, a subfield of topological data analysis.
-Many tools in persistent homology rely on the properties of persistent Betti numbers considered as a two-dimensional stochastic process $ (r,s) \mapsto n^{-1/2} (\beta^{r,s}_q ( \cK(n^{1/d} S_n))-\mathbb{E}[\beta^{r,s}_q ( \cK( n^{1/d} S_n))])$.
-So far, pointwise limit theorems have been established in different set-ups.
-In particular, the pointwise asymptotic normality of (persistent) Betti numbers has been established for stationary Poisson processes and binomial processes with constant intensity function in the so-called critical (or thermodynamic) regime, see \cite{yogeshwaran2017random} and \cite{hiraoka2018limit}.
+Many tools in persistent homology rely on the properties of persistent Betti numbers considered as a two-dimensional stochastic process $ (r,s) \mapsto n^{-1/2} (\beta^{r,s}_q ( \cK(n^{1/d} \cX_n))-\mathbb{E}[\beta^{r,s}_q ( \cK( n^{1/d} \cX_n))])$.
+So far, pointwise limit theorems have been established in different settings.
+In particular, the pointwise asymptotic normality of (persistent) Betti numbers has been established for stationary Poisson processes and binomial processes with constant intensity function in the so-called critical (or thermodynamic) regime, see Yogeshwaran et al.\ \cite{yogeshwaran2017random} and Hiraoka et al.\ \cite{hiraoka2018limit}.

-In this contribution, we derive a strong stabilizing property (in the spirit of \cite{penrose2001central}) of persistent Betti numbers and generalize the existing results on the asymptotic normality to the multivariate case and to a broader class of underlying Poisson and binomial processes.
-Most importantly, we show that the multivariate asymptotic normality holds for all pairs $(r,s)$, $0\le r\le s<\infty$, and that it is not affected by percolation effects in the underlying random geometric graph. \\ {\bf Keywords:} Critical regime; Multivariate asymptotic normality; Persistent Betti numbers; Point processes; Strong stabilization; Topological data analysis; Random geometric complexes; Weak convergence.
+In this contribution, we derive a strong stabilization property (in the spirit of Penrose and Yukich \cite{penrose2001central}) of persistent Betti numbers and generalize the existing results on the asymptotic normality to the multivariate case and to a broader class of underlying Poisson and binomial processes.
+Most importantly, we show that the multivariate asymptotic normality holds for all pairs $(r,s)$, $0\le r\le s<\infty$, and that it is not affected by percolation effects in the underlying random geometric graph.